maryamtahhan/bpf-map-pinning-example/README.md

 1. A simple example that pins a BPF map.
 2. A simple example that accesses a pinned BPF map.

+Both examples use the pybpfmap python package available from https://github.com/kot-begemot-uk/pybpfmap.git

 To run the kind cluster with the example pods please use the following:

 ```bash